Independence Greenway

 Parking and Trail Access

-The Independence Greenway runs between Russell St at the Ispwich River and Ross Memorial Park (36 Johnson St, Peabody); and between Peabody Rd and Northshore Mall on Essex Center Dr (Peabody).
+The Independence Greenway runs between Russell St at the Ispwich River and Ross Memorial Park (36 Johnson St, Peabody), both of which offer parking; and between Peabody Rd and Northshore Mall on Essex Center Dr (Peabody), where there is parking.

 Independence Greenway Reviews